Man charged in stabbing at Oakland University

 “This was a violent and deeply concerning incident, and I want to reassure the public that from the moment it was reported, our officers and investigators worked tirelessly and with urgency to identify and apprehend the suspect,” Gordon said.

 A second suspect remains at large.
-Police describe him as a Black man in his late 20s with short curly hair and a height of 5 feet, 8 inches to 5 feet, 10 inches tall.
+Police describe him as a Black man in his late 20s with short curly hair and a height of 5 feet, 8 inches to 5 feet, 10 inches.

 “This is an incident that occurred between my client and an individual who he doesn’t have an extensive previous relationship with,” Edwards’ attorney, Adam Clements, said during the arraignment.
 “This was an altercation that took place as a result of an argument over personal property that was taken from the defendant, and from there, it would be our position that he acted in lawful self-defense.”